 Topics and series.
-This historical marker is listed in these topic lists: Industry & Commerce • Native AmericansSettlements & Settlers • War, US Civil.
-In addition, it is included in the Missouri, The State Historical Society of series list.
-A significant historical year for this entry is 1850.
+This memorial is listed in these topic lists: Patriots & Patriotism • War, US Civil.
+In addition, it is included in the Sons of Confederate Veterans/United Confederate Veterans series list.

 Location.
-36° 45.962′ N, 91° 52.671′ W. Marker is in West Plains, Missouri, in Howell County.
-Marker can be reached from Porter Wagoner Boulevard (U.S. 63) 0.2 miles south of Sunset Terrace, on the right when traveling south.
-Marker is located beside the sidewalk, in front of the Ozark Heritage Welcome Center.
+36° 43.681′ N, 91° 51.166′ W. Marker is in West Plains, Missouri, in Howell County.
+Memorial is at the intersection of Court Square (Washington Avenue) and West Main Street, on the left when traveling south on Court Square (Washington Avenue).
+Marker is located near the southwest corner of the Howell County Courthouse grounds.
 Touch for map.
-Marker is at or near this postal address: 2999 Porter Wagoner Boulevard, West Plains MO 65775, United States of America.
+Marker is at or near this postal address: 107 Court Square, West Plains MO 65775, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 3 miles of this marker, measured as the crow flies.
-Time Capsule (approx. 3 miles away); Civil War Skirmish - 1862 (approx. 3 miles away); In Memory of Six Confederate Soldiers (approx. 3 miles away); Early West Plains Spring (approx. 3 miles away); Mount Zion Lodge Masonic Temple (approx. 3 miles away).
+At least 5 other markers are within 3 miles of this marker, measured Civil War Skirmish - 1862 (a few steps from this marker); Time Capsule (a few steps from this marker); Early West Plains Spring (about 500 feet away, measured in a direct line); Mount Zion Lodge Masonic Temple (about 800 feet away); West Plains (approx. 3 miles away).